mukyasa/MMPaper/README.md

 MMPaper
 =======

-This is Extension Of HAPaper (For Pan Gesture)
+This is Extension Of HAPaper (zoom effect on UIPanGestureRecognizer)

 Working:-